exercism/go/exercises/concept/census/.docs/introduction.md

 The zero value for primative types such as booleans, numeric types, and strings are `false`, `0`, and `""`, respectively.

-The identifier `nil`, meaning zero, is the zero value for more complex types such as pointers, functions, interfaces, slices, channels, and maps
+The identifier `nil`, meaning zero, is the zero value for more complex types such as pointers, functions, interfaces, slices, channels, and maps.

 The following table details the zero value for Go's types.